Selecting the Right Search Firm Type

 Opaque Black Box Process

 The traditional executive search process is often an opaque black box.
 That is also something to avoid.
 While you know what goes into it (your search fee) and what comes out of it (candidates), you don’t get to see what’s going on inside.
 Traditional retained search firms don’t hand over the candidate research.
 That means there’s no way to audit the search firm’s work.
 You have no idea where the firm has been or whom the firm has talked to on your behalf.
 Traditional retained search firms like it that way.
 They fear that by sharing the research that you won’t be as inclined to use them the next time you have a similar opening.
 You’ll just use the research instead.
 However, that’s pretty short-sighted.
 Sharing the research throughout the search engagement lays down a foundation of real trust, ensures everyone is on the same page and facilitates more effective collaboration.
 Seriously, why wouldn’t a firm want to show its work, unless it has something to hide?

 Lack of Data Research Expertise

 With the amount of data in the world doubling every two years, traditional retained search research methods and research associates no longer cut it.
-You need to a firm that invests in research and that hires researchers with deep investigative and data analytics skills out of other research-intensive fields.
+You need a firm that invests in research and that hires researchers with deep investigative and data analytics skills out of other research-intensive fields.
 People who want to do intensive business research for a living do not go into executive search as an occupation.
 They go into investigative journalism, competitive intelligence, marketing research, investment banking — or they go work for the NSA.
 Retained search firms that lack the necessary research skills miss top candidates.
 All too frequently those rock stars are standing in plain sight.
 It is just that too many lesser candidates got in the way.
 You need a firm with the know-how to wrangle TMI.
-Without research expertise, traditikonal retained search firms are, in effect, searching with their eyes closed.
+Without research expertise, traditional retained search firms are, in effect, searching with their eyes closed.